-Historic property owners in Local Historic Districts share a responsibility for helping to maintain the distinctive qualities that allow Arlington’s historic districts to retain their character and integrity.
+Historic property owners in Local Historic Districts (LHD) share a responsibility for helping to maintain the distinctive qualities that allow Arlington’s historic districts to retain their character and integrity.
 In return, owners enjoy the advantages of increased property value and protection from inappropriate changes or new development.

 Certificate of Appropriateness (CoA)

-A Certificate of Appropriateness (CoA) is required for all proposed exterior alterations, new construction, and demolition within a local historic district, with the exception of routine maintenance, repairs and replacements using the same materials, interior alterations and paint colors.
+A Certificate of Appropriateness (CoA) is required for all proposed exterior alterations, new construction, and demolition within a LHD, with the exception of routine maintenance, repairs and replacements using the same materials, interior alterations and paint colors.
 The CoA process involves two public meetings: one with the Design Review Committee (DRC), which offers free technical and design advice to applicants, and one with the Historical Affairs and Landmark Review Board (HALRB), which has the authority to approve or deny a CoA application.

 The DRC is comprised of the architects and designers who serve on the HALRB.
 The committee offers free technical and design advice to applicants and their contractors to fine-tune and finalize CoA requests.
 The DRC does not vote on applications; it only informs the HALRB as to whether the applications are appropriate for the historic district.
 Depending on the scope of the project, some applications may need multiple visits to the DRC, while others may be addressed in just one meeting cycle.
 If the DRC recommends that an application is ready to be submitted to the full HALRB, then the HALRB reviews and renders a decision to approve or deny the CoA application.